AbdixDev/My-Cute-Robot-Docs/tutorials/placeholder.md

 Here we gonna talk about the placeholder and it's uses in our bot

 ## Start from here
-A placeholder is a unique feature of Cute Bot.
+A placeholder is a unique feature of My Cute Bot.